 It infects nearly 1000 people around the world each year.
 Typically, in rural areas and in certain countries in Africa.

-Immediate isolation and CDC-level of control is put into place for each infection, as if it became pneumonic and spread it could cause significant damage in a local community.
+Immediate isolation and CDC-level of control are put into place for each infection, if it became pneumonic and spread.
+It could cause significant damage in a local community.

 Smallpox is caused by one of the two viruses: variola minor or variola major.